 The MLTSS institute is a collaboration between ADvancing States members and national Medicaid health plans intended to drive improvements in key MLTSS policy issues, facilitate sharing and learning among states, and provide direct and intensive technical assistance to states and health plans.

-The ADvancing States is pleased to announce the release of a new report, Collaborating on HCBS Workforce Challenges in MLTSS Programs, co-authored by Sage Squirrel Consulting, LLC.
-The report is the third in a series of publications from the MLTSS Institute, which was established in 2016 to drive improvements in key managed long-term services and supports (MLTSS) policy areas, facilitate sharing and learning among states, and provide direct and intensive technical assistance to states and health plans.
+ADvancing States is pleased to announce the release of a new issue brief, The Value of Pursuing Medicare-Medicaid Integration for Medicaid Agencies, co-authored with the Center for Health Care Strategies (CHCS).
+This issue brief is the latest publication from the MLTSS Institute, which was established in 2016 to drive improvements in key managed long-term services and supports (MLTSS) policy areas, facilitate sharing and learning among states, and provide direct and intensive technical assistance to states and health plans.
 This issue brief is also the first of three to be published in the next six months focused on aspects of delivering effective care to individuals eligible for both Medicare and Medicaid (dually eligible beneficiaries).